 As stated above, clay soil is one of the major causes to a yard needing a French Drain.
 To get a yard that is completely dry, clay soil needs to be removed, and replaced with sandy soil.
 This option is definitely an investment.
 Excavating 4” of soil from your entire yard can take a long time, depending on how large your yard is, and hauling soil off site gets pricy, especially when you take into consideration that soil expands 1.3x its size when excavated!
 Replacing the excavated soil with sandy soil takes time, and again, hauling costs.

 If removing your clay soil is not an endeavour you want to take on, you can focus on the amount of pipe that is placed in your yard.
-Simply put, the more pipe you have in your yard, the faster the water will get to its discharge station.
+Simply put, the more drainage pipe you have in your yard, the faster the water will get to its discharge station.
 The more pipe you have, the more labor and material costs there will be.
 To give an example, 100 ft of pipe will cost around $5,000, while 1000 ft of pipe will cost roughly $41,000.
-That is a huge cost difference, and is going to be based on how big your yard is, and how serious you are about fixing your water issues.
+That is a huge cost difference, and is going to be based on how big your yard is, and how serious you are about fixing your drainage problems.

 Healthy grass is something that takes time, effort, and ample watering, but is something that should not be overlooked if you are truly wanting to fix your water issues.
 Even a yard with the biggest/best system will benefit for healthy grass.
 The cost of keeping your grass healthy will depend on what type of grass you have in the first place ( is it fairly healthy, patchy, or non-existent), and how you are going to maintain it.
 If your grass is already established, the cost of getting your lawn healthy is nothing compared to the benefits you will see when you are able to fully enjoy and use your yard.